FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairevaluator.md

 ## Conclusion

-Using software tool to assess FAIR maturity constitutes an essential activity to ensure processes and capabilities actually deliver and claims can be checked.
+Using software tools to assess FAIR maturity constitutes an essential activity to ensure processes and capabilities actually deliver and claims can be checked.
 Furthermore, only automation is able to cope with the scale and volumes of assets to evaluate.
 The software-based evaluations are repeatable, reproducible and free of bias (other than those that may be related to definitions of the FAIR indicators themselves).
 These are also more demanding in terms of technical implementation and knowledge.